gamebooster/soundboard/README.md

 ### install

+1.
-1. use compiled release package from https://github.com/gamebooster/soundboard/releases/ or `cargo install soundboard` (compile time is a coffee break)
+  * simple: download compiled release package from https://github.com/gamebooster/soundboard/releases/
+  * or via cargo: `cargo install soundboard` (compile time is a coffee break)
+    * `cargo install` needed dependencies:
+      * windows: `llvm` in PATH
+      * unix: `sudo apt-get install llvm autoconf libtool automake libpulse0 libgtk-3-dev`
+      * mac: `brew install llvm opus`
-2. create soundboard config directory with soundboards (see below for example config)
+    * create soundboards directory with at least one soundboard (see below for example config)
-3. provide virtual microphone (instructions below)
+2. provide virtual microphone (instructions below)
-4. (optional) add `youtube-dl` and `mkvextract` to PATH variable or besides the soundboard executable to use youtube as source
+3. (optional) add `youtube-dl` and `mkvextract` to PATH variable or besides the soundboard executable to use youtube as source
-5. (optional) provide `spotify-user` and `spotify-pass` via args, config, or env to use spotify as source.
+4. (optional) provide `spotify-user` and `spotify-pass` via args, config, or env to use spotify as source.
 You need a premium account.

 ## default usage